HobartMakers/Website/faq.md

 ### :thumbsup: Do you have "Working with Vulnerable People" cards?

-Each of our five committee members either have the card already, or have applied and been approved to recieve a card - and those cards are on the way.
+Yes.
+All five of our committee members have their working with vulnerable people cards.

-We encourage anyone that wants to lead a workshop where children or other vulnerable people are present, to obtain a card too.
+We also encourage anyone that wants to lead a workshop where children or other vulnerable people are present, to obtain a card too.